neurodatascience/file_tree_check/docs/source/demo.md

 ### 2. First run, find  pond populations, and duck families.

-To begin, let's do a a simple search of file and directorie counts.
+To begin, let's do a a simple search of file and directory counts.
 ```
 tree_check -r Demo -f duck_demo -mf -md
 ```